 Priority ranking for this initiative was determined by SAC members drawing numbers randomly.
-All the initiatives are valuable to the proposing disciplines and all have the support of the Division.
+All the initiatives are valuable to the Division and to the proposing disciplines; all have the support of the Division.

 Division resources include the normal curriculum development of permanent faculty members as part of their jobs and a certain amount of curriculum development and curriculum support that is part of collegiality developed in the discipline.